microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 	* Click on the Environments link to go back to the Environments page.

-	* Click the name label on the Default Environment card and change the name to "Prep Env".
+	* Click the name label on the Default Environment card and change the name to "Dev".

 		![](media/12.png)